-- Read and understand part 1 and Annex A of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually. - Be familiar with our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct, the role and identity of the senior designated safeguarding lead (DSL) and deputy the

-- behaviour policy, and the safeguarding response to children who go missing from education - Be aware of the early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment - Be aware of the process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - Be aware of what to do if they identify a safeguarding issue or a child tells them they are being abused or neglected and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - Be aware of the signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc. - Be involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans; - Be alert to signs and indicators of possible abuse - Record concerns and give the record to the Designated Safeguarding Lead (Mrs D. Ghafori) - Deal with a disclosure of abuse from a pupil in line with the guidance
+- Read and understand part 1 and Annex A of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually. - Be familiar with our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct, the role and identity of the Designated Safeguarding Lead (DSL) and Deputy DSL, the behaviour policy (including Covid-19 Addendum), and the safeguarding response to children who go missing from education - Be aware of the early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment - Be aware of the process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - Be aware of what to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - Be aware of the signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc. - Be involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans; - Be alert to signs and indicators of possible abuse - Record concerns and give the record to the Designated Safeguarding Lead (D. Ghafori) - Deal with a disclosure of abuse from a pupil in line with the guidance